PEST: Model-Independent Parameter Estimation and Uncertainty Analysis

 • setup facilitation;

-• objective function definition;
+• multi-component objective function definition;

 • linear prior and posterior uncertainty analysis;

-• nonlinear prior and posterior uncertainty analysis.
+• nonlinear prior and posterior uncertainty analysis;

 Many thanks to ESI and SSPA for funding these pages.